Introduction to AI (I2AI)

 And what do you think it actually means for a machine to create something?

 Neural networks learn to recognize patterns.
-Generative AI learns to create them.

-The shift is fundamental (Goodfellow et al., 2016; Urbach et al., 2026):
+This shift from recognition to generation is fundamental (Goodfellow et al., 2016; Urbach et al., 2026):

 Generative AI has rapidly transitioned from a niche research domain to a significant driver of innovation across industries (Urbach et al., 2026).